-I draw a lot of inspiration about homework and tests from Rick Wormeli, who I got the privilege to hear speak at an opening day assembly for our district previously.
-It made so much sense, and was in the back of my mind as I began to design the way my classrooms would operate.
-IF I give homework, it must be meaningful, and not busy work.
-I don’t give zeroes, and don’t count off for late work.
-I don’t like the words test or quiz because they induce stress.
-In everyone.
-Instead, they are check-ins or wrap-ups.
-They’re open note because I’m not trying to trick anyone.
-We work hard and have lots of little formative checks for understanding along the way, so I just need to see at the end of a unit that everyone got it.
+Assignments must be meaningful checks for understanding, and not busy work.
+I don’t “do” homework; time is given in class to complete assignments.
+We work hard and have lots of little check-ins along the way, so I just need to see at the end of a unit that everyone got it before we move on.
 Students can ask questions or even Google it if they don’t know – after all, that’s a real world skill.
 Their jaws drop when I say that.
 But you know what?
-I can’t remember the last time I actually saw someone utilizing the ability to “Google it.”
-Probably because the questions aren’t things you can easily Google – they’re deeper questions that tell me the how or why of their thinking and show the connections they’ve made to the content.
+I can’t remember the last time I actually saw someone need to “Google it” on an assignment.
+Probably because the questions aren’t things you can easily Google – they’re deeper questions that tell me the how or why of their thinking and show the connections they’ve made between the content and the real world.